ChuuniMage/krzysztophor/initialisationAndOnMessage.md

 client.on("message", function (currentMessage) //etc...
 ```

-After this cleanup and reorganisation, this is what the `client.on("message"...` code looks like.
+After this cleanup and reorganisation, this is what the `client.on("message"...` now code looks like.

 ```typescript
 client.on("message", function (currentMessage) {//takes a message object as input